mnishida/PyMWM/README.md

   ('E', 4, 1),
   ('M', 1, 1)]}
 ```
-where 'h' ('v') means that the modes have horizontally (vertically) oriented electric fields on the $x$ axis.
+where 'h' ('v') means that the modes have horizontally (vertically) oriented electric fields on the x axis.
 The tuple (pol, n, m) with pol being 'E' or 'M' indicates TE-like or TM-like mode indexed by n and m.
 You can get &beta; at &omega;=8.0 rad/&mu;m for TM-like mode with n=0 and m=1 by
 ```
 >>> wg.beta(8.0, ('M', 0, 1))